fancifulcrow/ChessBot/README.md

 Initially, the bot used a hand-crafted evaluation function.
 This function combined piece-square tables, which capture positional values for pieces on specific squares, with the material values of each piece.
 While this traditional approach offered solid evaluations, it was later replaced with a neural network approach inspired by **NNUE** principles.

-The NNUE (Efficiently Updated Neural Network) approach is designed to provide a fast evaluation of board positions through a compact neural network architecture.
+The NNUE (Efficiently Updatable Neural Network) approach is designed to provide a fast evaluation of board positions through a compact neural network architecture.
 NNUE must meet the following conditions:

 1. **Sparse Inputs**
 The input vector must contain minimal non-zero elements.
 For our model, the input layer size is set to **768**.
 Each position on the board is represented by a tuple, **(piece_square, piece_type, piece_color)**, yielding 768 inputs (64 squares × 6 piece types × 2 colors).
 Given that a chessboard has at most 32 pieces, only a small portion of the input layer is active at any given time.